 Our non-contributory, single employer defined benefit pension plan covers certain of our employees in the U.S. On January 1, 2020 we enacted changes to our pension plan whereby the benefits for all participants were frozen and thereafter those participants will receive increased benefits in the Company sponsored defined contribution plan in lieu of participation in a defined benefit plan.
+As a result of freezing the plan on January 1, 2020, we remeasured the pension assets and obligations for the pension plan, which resulted in a decrease to our projected benefit obligation and a corresponding net actuarial gain that was recorded in accumulated other comprehensive income.

-Every year, the participants will receive an interest related credit on their respective balance equivalent to the prevailing 30-year Treasury rate.
-The majority our pension plan participants have their benefit determined pursuant to the cash balance formula.
+During the three months ended October 31, 2022, we notified participants that our pension plan will be terminated effective November 1, 2022, with final settlement expected to occur in fiscal 2024.
+Until such time that the termination is complete, the participants will receive an interest related credit on their respective balance equivalent to the prevailing 30-year Treasury rate.
+The majority of our pension plan participants have their benefit determined pursuant to the cash balance formula.
 For the remaining participants, the benefit formula is a traditional formula for retirement benefits, whereby the plan pays benefits to employees upon retirement, using a formula which considers years of service and pensionable compensation prior to retirement.